 The natural process of aging puts seniors at risk for several oral conditions.
 While these conditions are common among the elderly, most of them are preventable or easily diminished by taking a few proactive steps.
-Presented by a leading provider of senior home care in Tampa, these tips can help maintain elderly oral health.
+Presented by a leading provider of home Care Clearwater families trust, these tips can help maintain elderly oral health.

 1. Regular Dental Visits